cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 We see they decompose it into $L = L_0 + L_1 + ... + L_T$ and that each $L_t$ term except for $L_0$ are a KL-divergence (or  [Kullback–Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) is a function that computes the difference or distance between two probability distributions) between $q$ and $p_\theta$ which are two Gaussian distributions.
 The loss can then be rewritten as an L2-loss by using the means of each distribution.

-Finally, they do one final reparametrization on the mean that enables the network to predict the added noise on an image instead of of predicting the mean itself.
+Finally, they do one final reparametrization on the mean that enables the network to predict the added noise on an image instead of predicting the mean itself.
 This means that the network actually becomes a noise predictor rather than a Gaussian mean predictor.
 The mean reparametrization looks like this:

 ![reparam_mean](/images/tp-3/reparam_mean.png)